iWinfrey/CEG4110Hw1/README.md

 is currently selected.
 There is also a "clear" button that is at the right side of the screen that will clear the drawing panel from any drawings the user has placed in it.
+There will also be a "go back" button, which will allow the user to return to the previous activity screen.

 # External Libraries